hectorqlucero/webgen/docs/TUTORIAL_POS_INVENTORY.md

 ## Step 3 — Remove the Example Files

 WebGen generates a set of example files to demonstrate its features: a Contactos entity, a Cars entity, a Siblings entity, and their matching hooks and migrations.
-These are useful for exploration, but they conflict with the migration numbers you are about to create and will clutter the application menu.
+These are useful for exploration, but they will clutter the application menu.
 Remove them now.
+The audit log migration (006) is kept because it is part of the core system.

 ### Delete the example migrations